-How is World Vision helping refugees and others affected by the crisis?
+How is World Vision helping refugees and others affected by the Syrian refugee crisis?

 Since the Syria crisis began in 2011, World Vision has helped more than 2 million people in Syria, Lebanon, Jordan, and Iraq.
-We also provide aid in Serbia to refugees fleeing to Europe.
 Learn more about how World Vision responds to emergencies with short-term relief and long-term recovery.
-View response map to see how we’ve helped so far (PDF).